 Transportation and Accommodations

 This itinerary was perfect for travel in a Recreational Vehicle (RV).
-With significant time in National Parks and about 1200 miles of driving, an RV kept us close to the sights.
-Also, an RV enhances the scenic drives.
-With 3 nights in Arches, being at the Park Campground saved a lot of time and was an incredible experience.
+With significant time in National Parks and about 1,200 miles of driving, an RV kept us close to the sights by allowing us to overnight in park campgrounds.
+Also, an RV enhances scenic drives – for example, you can stop at a scenic spot for a picnic.

-As we often do on an RV trip, we scheduled an RV park at the mid-point of the trip with a laundromat and other facilities.
+As we often do on an RV trip, we scheduled a commercial RV park at the mid-point of the trip with a laundromat and other facilities.
 This stop happened to be at Cedar Creek RV Park in Montrose.
 We also decided spontaneously to visit the Museum of the Mountain West (see our description in our Black Canyon of the Gunnison guide).
-We also booked our last night in Santa Fe at an RV park, making packing and clean-up a little easier.
+We also booked our last night in Santa Fe at an RV park, making packing and clean-up easier.

 See our tips page on Guide for Renting an RV for the pros and cons of RV travel.

-One of the reasons that we chose to fly into Albuquerque for this trip was that the RV rentals were much cheaper than in Salt Lake City.
-We probably saved $1000 for the trip.
+Note: One of the reasons we chose to fly into Albuquerque for this trip was that RV rentals were much cheaper than out of Salt Lake City.
+We saved about $1,000 on our RV.
 It is a good idea to look at costs in different areas for rentals if you are considering an RV.
 We found a good deal at American Dream Vacations.

 Alternative Southwest Itineraries